Robb Derringer

-Robbie Warren Derringer is an American actor.
+Robbie Warren Derringer (born July 6, 1967) is an American actor.

 Early life

 Derringer was born and raised in Palo Alto, California.
 He attended the UCLA School of Theater, Film and Television acting program and earned a Bachelor of Arts Degree.
 Upon graduation he was invited to join Diavolo Dance Theatre.

 Career

 Derringer has been acting in television and films since 1996.
 He has also been a company member at the Pacific Resident Theatre, with leading roles in their productions of The Time of Your Life, Of Mice and Men, and The Blue Dahlia.

 Derringer has appeared in the web series The Lake as Jack Riley, directed by Jason Priestley.
 He played Kyle Sloane on ABC's General Hospital in November 2014, and reprised the role in September 2015.
 He has had guest roles in shows such as CSI and NCIS.
-In 1999 he had a recurring role as Andrew Emery in Beverly Hills 90210.
+In 1999, he had a recurring role as Andrew Emery in Beverly Hills 90210.

-In 2018 Derringer appeared in five episodes of the Facebook Watch drama Queen America in the recurring role of Robert Crowe, an old boyfriend of the show's main character, Vicki Ellis, played by Catherine Zeta Jones.
+In 2018, Derringer appeared in five episodes of the Facebook Watch drama Queen America in the recurring role of Robert Crowe, an old boyfriend of the show's main character, Vicki Ellis, played by Catherine Zeta Jones.